TomGanske/swatchbook-bundle/Readme.md

 > new CtEye\swatchbookBundle\swatchbookBundle(),

+5. create a symlink from your bundle folder
+> open the path src/CtEye/swatchbook-bundle/src/Resources/
+> create a Symlink from the public folder into the **web/** directory and rename it swatchbook
+> finally you have a symlink folder under the **web/** directory called swatchbook

 5. open the **Contao install tool** and create the required tables for the swatchbook-bundle

 6. activate inside the website layout the jQuery checkbox